 At its core, the Procurement Plan consists of three pieces: (1) a forecast of how much energy (and in some cases capacity) is required by eligible retail customers; (2) the supply currently under contract; and (3) what type and how much supply must be procured to meet load requirements and all other legal requirements (such as renewable/clean coal purchase requirements or mandates from previous Commission Orders).
-To that end, the Procurement Plan must contain an hourly load analysis, which includes: multi-year historical analysis of hourly loads; switching trends and competitive retail market analysis; known or projected changes to future loads; and growth forecasts by customer class.
-In addition, the Procurement Plan must analyze the impact of demand side and renewable energy initiatives, including the impact of demand response programs and energy efficiency programs, both current and projected.
-Based on that hourly load analysis, the Procurement Plan must detail the IPA's plan for meeting the expected load requirements that will not be met through preexisting contracts, and in doing so must:
+To that end, the Procurement Plan must contain an hourly load analysis, which includes: multi-year historical analysis of hourly loads; switching trends and competitive retail market analysis; known or projected changes to future loads; and growth forecasts by customer class.19 In addition, the Procurement Plan must analyze the impact of demand side and renewable energy initiatives, including the impact of demand response programs and energy efficiency programs, both current and projected.20 Based on that hourly load analysis, the Procurement Plan must detail the IPA's plan for meeting the expected load requirements that will not be met through preexisting contracts,21 and in doing so must:

-- Define the different Illinois retail customer classes for which supply is being purchased, and include monthly forecasted system supply requirements, including expected minimum, maximum, and average values for the planning period.17 - Include the proposed mix and selection of standard wholesale products for which contracts will be executed during the next year that, separately or in combination, will meet the portion of the load requirements not met through pre-existing contracts.
-Such standard wholesale products include, but are not limited to, monthly 5 x 16 peak period block energy, monthly off-peak wrap energy, monthly 7 x 24 energy, annual 5 x 16 energy, annual off-peak wrap energy, annual 7 x 24 energy, monthly capacity, annual capacity, peak load capacity obligations, capacity purchase plan, and ancillary services.
+- Define the different Illinois retail customer classes for which supply is being purchased, and include • monthly forecasted system supply requirements, including expected minimum, maximum, and average values for the planning period.22 - Include the proposed mix and selection of standard wholesale products for which contracts will be executed during the next year that, separately or in combination, will meet the portion of the load requirements not met through pre-existing contracts.23 Such standard wholesale products include, but are not limited to, monthly 5 x 16 peak period block energy, monthly off-peak wrap energy, monthly 7 x 24 energy, annual 5 x 16 energy, annual off-peak wrap energy, annual 7 x 24 energy,

-12 220 ILCS 5/16-111.5(d)(3).
+17 220 ILCS 5/16-111.5(d)(3).

-13 220 ILCS 5/16-111.5(d)(4).
+18 220 ILCS 5/16-111.5(d)(4).

-14 220 ILCS 5/16-111.5(b)(1)(i)-(iv).

-^{15 220} ILCS 5/16-111.5(b)(2), (b)(2)(i).
+19 220 ILCS 5/16-111.5(b)(1)(i)-(iv).
+20 220 ILCS 5/16-111.5(b)(2), (b)(2)(i).

-16 220 ILCS 5/16-111.5(b)(3).
+21 220 ILCS 5/16-111.5(b)(3).

-17 220 ILCS 5/16-111.5(b)(i), 220 ILCS 5/16-111.5(b)(iii).
+22 220 ILCS 5/16-111.5(b)(i), 220 ILCS 5/16-111.5(b)(iii).

-18 220 ILCS 5/16-111.5(b)(3)(iv).
+^{23 220} ILCS 5/16-111.5(b)(3)(iv).